 And yet, our churches did find ways to celebrate Holy Week and Easter in 2020.
 Some churches had the infrastructure already in place to pivot to virtual worship services; others had to figure it out from scratch.
 Some churches figured out how to take their worship services outside, or in the parking lot, with cars tuned to specific radio stations to hear the pastor’s message; others gathered outside in small groups to have Bible study.

-As Bishop Mueller has mentioned before, and coming from a member of the Conference Center for Communication team, we are so very proud of the way churches stepped out and made sure that Easter wasn’t canceled, but instead, celebrated in a safe and, still, deeply meaningful way.
+Coming from a member of the Conference Center for Communication team, we are so very proud of the way churches stepped out and made sure that Easter wasn’t canceled, but instead, celebrated in a safe and, still, deeply meaningful way.

 Now, it’s almost Easter once again.
 But this year, things are different.
 This year, we are better prepared for the reality of a scaled-back Easter service.
 We’re better prepared for live streaming, recorded services, and virtual small group discussions.